pojntfx/pojde/README.md

 🚧 This project is still a work-in-progress! 🚧

-pojde Next Generation is a distributed multi-tenant development environment with web access to all components. **Develop from any device with a browser!**
+pojde Next Generation is a distributed multi-tenant development environment with web access to all components.

-- Supports multitenancy
-- Fully containerized
+It strives to be ...

+- **Open**: Free/libre and open source software under the AGPL-3.0 license
+- **Versatile:** Supports multiple isolated instances on one host (for multi-user or multi-usecase support)
-- Small base image with optional modules for languages and tools
+- **Fast:** Small base image with optional modules for languages and tools
-- Runs on Intel/AMD and ARM
+- **Portable:** Runs on both Intel/AMD and ARM and requires Docker as the only dependency
+- **Lean**: Built on projects like [code-server](https://github.com/cdr/code-server) and [Jupyter Lab](http://jupyterlab.io/)

+With pojde Next Generation, you can **develop from any device with a browser!**

 ## Installation